 Since the WASC Accreditation visit in 2017, there have been several changes to NOCE's organizational structure resulting in many positives for the institution.
-In July 2019, President Valentina Purtell introduced the NOCE Alignment Plan.
+In July 2019, the President introduced the NOCE Alignment Plan.
 This plan addressed several concerns through the development of a reorganization of the senior leadership structure.
-The result was a shift in the NOCE leadership structure to a president and two vice presidents, one for instruction and one for student services, to mirror the credit college structures.
-NOCE adopted a management structure that reduced duplicative representation efforts, eliminated the Wilshire Center dean position, and divided those responsibilities among the senior leadership positions.
+As previously noted, the result was a shift in the NOCE leadership structure to a president and two vice presidents, one for instruction and one for student services, to mirror the credit college structures.
+NOCE adopted a management structure that reduced duplicative representation efforts, eliminated the Wilshire Center Dean position, and divided those responsibilities among the senior leadership positions.
 This reorganization request was presented at the Budget and Facility Planning Committee, Academic Senate, and President's Cabinet.
-This institutional reorganization supported by Title V, Article 53021, was made official at the Board of Trustees meeting held February 25, 2020, as part of President Purtell's report.
+This institutional reorganization supported by Title V, Article 53021, was made official at the Board of Trustees meeting held February 25, 2020, as part of the President's report.

 In July 2019, weekly Directors' Team meetings were instituted to bring consistency to practices across departments.
-Instructional directors, including the director of NOCRC, met weekly with the vice president of instruction to create a shared understanding of department processes and challenges.
-Over time these meetings were expanded to include the president and the vice president of student services as well as the director of counseling and student services.
+Instructional directors, including the Director of NOCRC, met weekly with the Vice President of Instruction to create a shared understanding of department processes and challenges.
+Over time, these meetings were expanded to include the President and the Vice President of Student Services as well as the Director of Counseling and Student Services.
 In January 2020, the third Tuesday of the month transitioned to become a Directors' Plus meeting.
 Many initiatives are presented to the President's Staff for feedback and decision making.
-The Directors' Plus meeting was scheduled so that directors would have an opportunity to provide feedback before initiatives were agendized for President's Staff meetings.
-The Director's Plus meeting includes all members of the Directors' Team plus the Director of the Office of Institutional Research, the Director of A&R. Other members of President's Staff regularly put items on the agenda and may also be asked to attend, namely the director of Campus Communications, the director of Administrative Services, and the manager of Information Technology.
+The Directors' Plus meeting was scheduled so that directors would have an opportunity to provide feedback before initiatives were added to the agenda for President's Staff meetings.

+The Director's Plus meeting includes all members of the Directors' Team plus the Director of the Office of Institutional Research, the Director of A&R. Other members of President's Staff regularly put items on the agenda and may also be asked to attend, namely the Director of Campus Communications, the Director of Administrative Services, and the Manager of Information Technology.